Robert de La Berge: De La Berge surname and notable descendants

-Stanislaus Napoleon LaBerge was the first white child born in Union County, South Dakota.
-He was born to Joseph and Ms. LaBerge, March 17, 1861, in a covered wagon near Elk Point, South Dakota while on their way to locate a claim a mile west of Elk Point, South Dakota—later known as the Compton farm.

-LaBarge, Inc. is an electronics company based in St. Louis, Missouri.
-Craig LaBarge is the CEO and Chairman.

 David LaBerge was born in 1929 in St. Louis, Missouri.
 He received his undergraduate degree from the College of Wooster, and his MA and PhD degrees from Claremont University and Stanford University, respectively.
 Dr. LaBerge formerly taught at Indiana University, Bloomington, University of Minnesota, and University of California at Irvine from 1955 until 1997.
 He was also a member of the adjunct faculty in psychology and biology at Simon's Rock College of Bard from 1997-2007.
 He is now a visiting scholar at the University of Washington, Seattle.
 Specializing in the attention process, he has conducted experiments using response-time methods of cognitive psychology and brain imagining methods of neurobiology.

 Arthur LaBerge was a member of the Legislative Assembly of Quebec from 1956 to 1960.
 He served as a representative of Châteauguay for the Union Nationale.
 The 25th Legislative Assembly of Quebec was the Quebec, Canada provincial political legislature that existed from June 20, 1956, and June 22, 1960.
 The Union Nationale was the governing party for the fourth consecutive mandate.
 He served under Maurice Duplessis last term as Premier of Quebec.

 Stephen LaBerge (born 1947) is a psychophysiologist and a leader in the scientific study of lucid dreaming.
 In 1967 he received his bachelor's degree in mathematics.
 He began researching lucid dreaming for his Ph.D. in psychophysiology at Stanford University, which he received in 1980.
 He developed techniques to enable himself and other researchers to enter a lucid dream state at will, most notably the MILD technique (mnemonic induction of lucid dreams), which was necessary for many forms of dream experimentation.
 In 1987, he founded The Lucidity Institute, an organization that promotes research into lucid dreaming, as well as running courses for the general public on how to achieve a lucid dream.
 His technique of signalling to a collaborator monitoring his EEG with agreed-upon eye movements during REM became the first published, scientifically-verified signal from a dreamer's mind to the outside world.
 The first confirmed signal came from Alan Worsley under study in England; however his group did not publish their results until later.
 Though the technique is simple, it opens broad new avenues of dream research and pushed the field of dream research, or oneirology, beyond its protoscientific and largely discredited psychoanalytic roots, establishing it as a fruitful and respectable discipline.